metio/terraform-provider-k8s/docs/data-sources/secrets_hashicorp_com_hcp_auth_v1beta1_manifest.md

 Optional:

-- `allowed_namespaces` (List of String) AllowedNamespaces Kubernetes Namespaces which are allow-listed for use with this AuthMethod.This field allows administrators to customize which Kubernetes namespaces are authorized touse with this AuthMethod.
-While Vault will still enforce its own rules, this has the addedconfigurability of restricting which HCPAuthMethods can be used by which namespaces.Accepted values:[]{'*'} - wildcard, all namespaces.[]{'a', 'b'} - list of namespaces.unset - disallow all namespaces except the Operator's the HCPAuthMethod's namespace, thisis the default behavior.
+- `allowed_namespaces` (List of String) AllowedNamespaces Kubernetes Namespaces which are allow-listed for use with this AuthMethod.
+This field allows administrators to customize which Kubernetes namespaces are authorized to use with this AuthMethod.
+While Vault will still enforce its own rules, this has the added configurability of restricting which HCPAuthMethods can be used by which namespaces.
+Accepted values: []{'*'} - wildcard, all namespaces. []{'a', 'b'} - list of namespaces. unset - disallow all namespaces except the Operator's the HCPAuthMethod's namespace, this is the default behavior.
 - `method` (String) Method to use when authenticating to Vault.
-- `service_principal` (Attributes) ServicePrincipal provides the necessary configuration for authenticating toHCP using a service principal.
-For security reasons, only project-levelservice principals should ever be used. (see [below for nested schema](#nestedatt--spec--service_principal))
+- `service_principal` (Attributes) ServicePrincipal provides the necessary configuration for authenticating to HCP using a service principal.
+For security reasons, only project-level service principals should ever be used. (see [below for nested schema](#nestedatt--spec--service_principal))

 <a id="nestedatt--spec--service_principal"></a>
 ### Nested Schema for `spec.service_principal`

 Required:

-- `secret_ref` (String) SecretRef is the name of a Kubernetes secret in the consumer's(VDS/VSS/PKI/HCP) namespace which provides the HCP ServicePrincipal clientID,and clientSecret.The secret data must have the following structure {  'clientID': 'clientID',  'clientSecret': 'clientSecret',}
+- `secret_ref` (String) SecretRef is the name of a Kubernetes secret in the consumer's (VDS/VSS/PKI/HCP) namespace which provides the HCP ServicePrincipal clientID, and clientSecret.
+The secret data must have the following structure { 'clientID': 'clientID', 'clientSecret': 'clientSecret', }